Csv Node.js Reference Documentation

 · index Number

-Inserts a new and empty column before the Nth column.
-(The 1st column is at index 0.)
+Inserts a new empty column immediately before the column at zero-based index index.
+The first column is at index 0.

 Returns true for success, false for failure.